AnthonyMastrean/anthonymastrean.github.com/source/reading-list/index.markdown

 Inspired by the recommendations in [Apprenticeship Patterns](http://www.amazon.com/dp/0596518382) about keeping a reading list, reading the classics, and reading constantly.

+**[Design Patterns: Elements of Reusable Object-Oriented Software](http://www.amazon.com/dp/0201633612)** Erich Gamma, et al.

+> The exposition before and after each pattern category are worth more than the patterns themselves.

 **[The Leprechauns of Software Engineering](https://leanpub.com/leprechauns)** Laurent Bossavit

 > More of what this industry needs...
 Evidence!